GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation: Experiments

 To verify that GeoMind is not coupled to a specific lightweight predictor, we replace the numerical backbone with three representative time-series classifiers (XGBoost, InceptionTime and GPT4TS) and report the F1 on four benchmarks.
 Table~\ref{tab:backbone_generalization} shows GeoMind yields consistent gains across every backbone.
-The most pronounced gains occur on the challenging datasets (e.g., FORCE, Facies), where GeoMind improves F1 for XGBoost (+4.8\%) and InceptionTime (+3.7\%), indicating that the planner–executor–reflector coordination and process supervision are particularly effective under distribution shifts and boundary ambiguity.
+The most pronounced gains occur on the challenging datasets (e.g., FORCE and Facies), where the preliminary results indicate improvements of approximately 5.7 F1 points for XGBoost on FORCE and 3.4 F1 points for InceptionTime on Facies.
+This pattern suggests that the workflow coordination and process supervision are particularly effective under distribution shifts and boundary ambiguity.
 Across backbones, GeoMind generally increases F1, suggesting that the workflow stabilizes decision-making by reconciling heterogeneous evidence.
-These results support GeoMind as a plug-and-play framework that robustly enhances a wide range of lightweight predictors, demonstrating strong generalization across different model families.